salesforce/AutoTriageBot/README.md

 ## Security:

-AutoTriageBot is effectively SSRF as a Service.
+AutoTriageBot is effectively SSRF [Server Side Request Forgery] as a Service.
 In order to securely run AutoTriageBot, it must be run in an isolated environment.
 It is **highly** recommended to set up a blacklist blocking AutoTriageBot from reaching any potentially dangerous IP addresses.
 See [Architecture.md](docs/Architecture.md) for three suggested firewall configurations.

 ## Usage: